how to draw a Jet

 Step 6: Draw the Cockpit

-To add a cockpit to our jet, we need to draw a half-oval shape near the front of our jet.
-We will then connect the bottom half of the oval shape with a curved line to create a shape like the one shown below.
+To add a cockpit to your jet, draw a half-oval shape on top of the center of the jet’s body.
+Connect the bottom half of the oval shape with a curved line to create a shape like the one shown below.

 Step 7: Draw the Landing Wheel